Excelsior7/gen_ai_for_business_course/README.md

 After the scraping is completed, you’ll be able to analyze your customer reviews directly from the application.
 Enjoy gaining valuable insights from your data!

+## Key Features of the Application

+### Date Range Filtering
+- Define two distinct periods (Period A and Period B) using the date picker to filter reviews based on their publication dates.
+This allows for comparative analysis between different time frames.

+### Dynamic Filtering Options
+- Filter reviews by categories, polarities, and star ratings.
+The application automatically extracts unique categories and polarities from the fetched reviews, making it easy to narrow down your analysis.

+### Review Display
+- View the filtered reviews in a structured format, including star ratings, publication dates, and review content.
+Reviews are sorted by date, showing the most recent ones first.

+### Analytics Dashboard
+- Access an analytics section that provides various statistics, including:
+  - Total number of reviews for each period.
+  - Sentiment analysis results, showing the distribution of polarities.
+  - Rating distribution across different star ratings.
+- The application calculates and displays the evolution of review counts between the two periods.

+### User-Friendly Interface
+- The application features a clean and intuitive interface, with sections for inputting URLs, applying filters, and viewing reviews and analytics.
+Easily toggle between the reviews and analytics views for a comprehensive understanding of your customer feedback.

+By following these steps and utilizing the key features, you can effectively analyze customer reviews and gain valuable insights to enhance your business strategies.

 ## Value Proposition and Future Directions